redox-os/rfcs/text/0000-userspace-signals.md

 Signals are the userspace equivalent of hardware interrupts -- they interrupt what was previously running, use the same stack, and are mostly maskable.
 POSIX requires sigprocmask, which most POSIX systems implement in the kernel, using a sigprocmask syscall.

-However, as Redox is moving more and more of previous kernel functionality to relibc, it sometimes needs critical sections where signals must not be delivered.
+However, as Redox is moving more and more of previous kernel functionality to redox-rt, it sometimes needs critical sections where signals must not be delivered.
 This is currently the case for _open(3)_, where it would be useful not to need to wrap each open call in two sigprocmask syscalls.
-The same issue will become more significant in the future, should relibc for example emulate POSIX file descriptors.
+The same issue will become more significant in the future, should redox-rt for example emulate POSIX file descriptors.

 Moving the signal implementation to userspace will eliminate the need for the `sigprocmask`, `sigaction`, and `sigreturn` syscalls.
-The relibc counterparts will also likely be faster.
+The redox-rt counterparts will also likely be faster, when no longer syscall-based.
 Although, there will still need to exist a `kill`/`sigqueue` syscall, or an equivalent IPC call to a process manager.

 # Detailed design